Gundam Build Divers Re:Rise

-Gundam Build Divers Re:Rise (ガンダムビルドダイバーズRe:RISE, Gandamu Birudo Daibāzu Re:Raizu) is a Japanese original net animation anime series produced by Sunrise Beyond.
+Gundam Build Divers Re:Rise (ガンダムビルドダイバーズRe:RISE, Gandamu Birudo Daibāzu Re:Raizu) is a Japanese original net animation anime series produced by Sunrise Beyond, and the fourth series within the Gundam Build Series sub-series.
 A sequel to the 2018 anime Gundam Build Divers, it is the first Gundam anime series to be released in the Reiwa period, released to celebrate the franchise's 40th anniversary.
 The series is directed by Shinya Watada and written by Yasuyuki Muto.
 Initially announced at the Gundam 40th anniversary video, the series aired on its Gundam Channel YouTube channel from October 10 to December 26, 2019.
-A TV airing of the ONA began on BS11 on October 12, 2019, and on January 28, 2020 on Tokyo MX.
+A TV airing of the ONA began on BS11 on October 12, 2019, and on January 28, 2020, on Tokyo MX.
 A second season aired from April 9 to August 27, 2020.
 Two spinoffs of the series were later serialized in Kadokawa's Gundam Ace magazine and Hobby Japan.

 Plot

 Two years have passed since the EL-Diver Incident, an event that almost destroyed the Gunpla Battle Nexus Online (GBN) game until it was resolved by the force group known as "Build Divers", and soon after more EL-Divers were discovered.
 In order to make the game more secure, a newer version of the game was rolled out in order to prevent the same incident from happening again and with newer experiences that would make the gameplay more immersive to players.

-The story focuses on Hiroto Kuga, a high schooler who is a rogue mercenary Gunpla Diver in GBN, who goes in the game and wanders throughout its countless dimensions while helping out other Divers whether it is on insistence or by hire.
-Despite his selfless act, he chooses to remain unaffiliated with anyone and refuses rewards and Force (Diver parties) group invites, isolating himself from other people even in real life.
+The story focuses on Hiroto Kuga, a high schooler who is currently a rogue Diver in GBN, who goes in the game and wanders throughout its countless dimensions while helping out other Divers whether it is on insistence whim or by hire.
 His primary goal as a Diver is to be reunited with a mysterious girl from his past named Eve, who was in fact the very first EL-Diver to appear in the game.
 But after a special request mission, Hiroto is united with three other active Divers in a strange world named "Eldora" and forms the Force group "BUILD DiVERS" in what appears to be just another GBN gamespace event, until they learn the truth about Eldora and its consequences not only for GBN, but for the entire world.